RaynorCerebellumCharts/NormativeModels/README.md

 * Run model estimation

-Using the norm_data objects, a normative model is fitted for each voxel separately.
+For each voxel, using a norm_data object and a specified train-test split, a normative model (warped BLR) is fitted on a training set and predictions are made on the test set.
 Output metrics (z-scores, logp, evaluation statistics) are all stored within the model folders and can be accessed directly or loaded back in the norm_data objects.
 A general rule of thumb with the pcntoolkit is to leave about 10 times more storage space available in the model folders compared to the initial norm_data file size - voxelwise models are quite memory-intensive.

 * Evaluate fit of models